 If you do think that you will be giving your cat a regular bath, it is a good idea to get him used to it from an early age.
 It is best to have two people to do this, one to hold the cat in the water (gently), and the other one to actually clean the cat.
 I would recommend trimming the claws a day or two before you give your cat a bath.

-Dry your cat in either a warm room, or if he will allow, use a hairdryer, being carefully not to get the heat too close to his skin.
+- Dry your cat in either a warm room or if he will allow, use a hairdryer.
+Be careful not to get the heat too close to his skin.

 A less traumatic (to you and the cat) way to give your cat a bath is with bran.
 This removes oil and dirt from the coat without the use of water.